 That’s why we’ve decided to work together, to discuss the problems we face every day and to think about possible solutions to some of these issues.

 We’ve already taken our ideas to politicians, policymakers and the media, but now we want to focus attention on making sure that the voices of people in poverty are included in policy and media debates.

-Meeting with Harriet Harman
+MP Harriet Harman

 The Socio-Economic Duty is the missing piece in equality legislation.
 Whilst a wide range of inequalities including age, gender and race are included, socio-economic status remains a glaring omission.
 This means the government has no duty to think about reducing poverty and inequality in their policy and decision making.

 If combined with the meaningful engagement of people with lived experience, the Socio-Economic Duty has the power to produce better policies, services and – ultimately – a fairer society.

 Poverty2Solutions at the Labour Party Conference

 The Do Your Duty campaign and briefing paper was launched at the Labour Party conference fringe event and set in motion the next targeted steps to seek support from others with influence, contacts and expertise.
 A high profile and well branded fringe event featured a panel of high profile speakers including the Labour shadow minister (Kate Green MP) and representatives from the Joseph Rowntree Foundation (JRF) (Daisy Sands), Child Poverty Action Group (CPAG) (Carla Clarke) and Povery2Solutions (Dylan Eastwood).